 The best way to ensure year-round access to arts education for children throughout New York City is to commit to monthly donations.

 CMA is committed to our corporate partners and offers membership opportunities at various levels that meet every need.
-Benefits include free admission to CMA, invitations to VIP Exhibition Opening Receptions, discounts on CMA classes, and more.
-A portion of Corporate Membership contributions are tax deductible.
-For more details, please contact Kara Matthews at email@example.com
+Benefits include free admission to CMA, invitations to VIP events, discounts on CMA classes, and more.

 The CMA Contemporaries are the junior committee of the Children's Museum of the Arts.
-This group of young professionals, ages 21-40, is committed to volunteering their time, talents, and energy to help promote the Museum’s mission and to raise crucial funds for CMA’s free Community Programs, specifically to fund scholarships.
-Please contact Abbigail Willingham at email@example.com for more information.
+This group of young professionals, ages 21-40, is committed to volunteering their time, talents, and energy to help promote the Museum’s mission and to raise crucial funds for CMA’s free Community Programs.

 New York City Department of Cultural Affairs

 Mr. & Mrs. Raymond Horowitz Foundation for the Arts